utiasDSL/upright/docs/configuration.md

 sequence; each element of the sequence contains `package`, the name of the ROS package, and `path`, the relative path to the YAML file from that package.
-The element can also contain the `key` key, which specifies the key that included YAML parameters should be placed in the overall configuration hierarchy.
+The element can also contain the `key` key, which specifies the key that included YAML parameters should be placed under in the overall configuration hierarchy.

 For example, suppose I have my YAML file `mine.yaml` and I want to include the parameters from `shared.yaml` located at `upright_cmd/config/shared.yaml`,